Psykotikism/Mutant_Tanks/README.md

 - You have misspelled one of the KeyValues settings.
 - You are still using the "Tank Character" KeyValue which is no longer used since v8.16.
 - You didn't set up the Super Tank properly.
+- You are missing quotation marks.
 - You have more than 1000 Super Tanks in your config file.

+3. How do I kill the Tanks depending on what abilities they have?

+The following abilities require different strategies:

+- Absorb Ability: The Super Tank takes way less damage.
+- God Ability: The Super Tank will have god mode temporarily and will not take any damage at all until the effect ends.
+- Bullet Immunity: Forget your guns.
+Just spam your grenade launcher at it, slash it with an axe or crowbar, or burn it to death.
+- Explosive Immunity: Forget explosives and just focus on gunfire, melee weapons, and molotovs/gascans.
+- Fire Immunity: No more barbecued Tanks.
+- Melee Immunity: No more Gordon Freeman players (immune to melee weapons including crowbar).
+- Nullify Hit: The Super Tank can mark players as useless, which means as long as that player is nullified, they will not do any damage.
+- Shield Ability: Wait for the Tank to throw propane tanks at you and then throw it back at the Tank.
+Then shoot the propane tank to deactivate the Tank's shield.

-3. How do I make the plugin work on only finale maps?
+4. How do I make the plugin work on only finale maps?

 Set the value of the "Finales Only" KeyValue to 1.

-4. How can I change the amount of Tanks that spawn on each finale wave?
+5. How can I change the amount of Tanks that spawn on each finale wave?

 Here's an example: